alexandrainst/danlp/README.md

 a network of independent Danish research and technology organisations.

 The work on this repository is part the [Dansk For Alle](https://bedreinnovation.dk/dansk-alle-0) performance contract allocated to the Alexandra Insitute by the [Danish Ministry of Higher Education and Science](https://ufm.dk/en?set_language=en&cl=en).
-The project runs in two years in 2019 and 2020.
+The project runs in two years in 2019 and 2020, and an overview  of the project can be found on our [microsite](https://danlp.alexandra.dk/).